pvcraven/3d_graphics_class/source/assignments/assignment_06/assignment_06.rst

 plan is well organized and easy to read.
 Bullet points and lists are ok, but the entire thing shouldn't be lists.
 There should be some written discussion of what you are creating.

+**Double-check:** Make sure you have name(s), date, and title on top.
+That you clearly explain each artistic message, and how you are going to deliver it.